-- complete the online application form on GrantConnect or Community Grants Hub - · provide all the information requested - · address all eligibility criteria and assessment criteria - · include all necessary attachments - submit your application/s to the Community Grants Hub by 11:00PM AEST on 1 May 2019.
+- complete the online application form on the GrantConnect or Community Grants Hub websites. - provide all the information requested - address all eligibility criteria and assessment criteria - include all necessary attachments - submit your application to the Community Grants Hub by 11:00PM AEDT on 27 February 2020.